1.0 Introduction Soybean

 5.1.2 Bacterial Blight – is particularly prevalent during wet season and when diseased plant residues have not been incorporated properly.
 Symptoms vary from small yellow spots on the leaves to large yellow spots, dead lesions with yellow margins.
 Affected leaves usually drop early.

-5.2 Major Pests and Control Measures A number of dierent insects occur in soybean fields, but few are of economic importance and therefore do not warrant control measures.
+5.2 Major Pests and Control Measures A number of different insects occur in soybean fields, but few are of economic importance and therefore do not warrant control measures.
 Some of the common pests are; termites, cutworms, stink bugs and leaf eating caterpillars.
 Control Measures In epidemic situations, chemicals are available to control most of these pests.

 6.0 Harvesting Soybeans should be harvested as soon as it matures to avoid loss of yield through shattering.
 When fully mature, most varieties will change colour of the pods from green to golden yellow, and when shaken, the seeds should rattle, and .at least 50% of the leaves should have fallen to the ground.
 Additionally, the moisture content of the grain, is between 12- 14%.
 To minimise the risk of shattering, farmers should plant areas that they can manage to harvest before shattering starts as this may lead to yield loss.
 Varieties such as Magoye, should be harvested early as they take 7 and 10 days respectively to start shattering after maturity.
 The harvesting can also be done in the late hours of the afternoon when it is cool.